ardalis/ApiEndpoints/README.md

 +     .WithActionResult<IEnumerable<WeatherForecast>>
 ```

 The above change typically would not require any change to the `Handle` method.
 Endpoints that inherited from `BaseAsyncEndpoint` would now use `EndpointBaseAsync`.
+You can also just inherit from `EndpointBaseAsync` directly (without the `.With*` additions) which will provide you with a controller with a single Handle method, if you need more flexibility than the fluent generic interface provides.

 ## Upgrade to 3.x Notes